-The intensity of rivalry between existing competitors in a market or industry depends on a number of factors.
-It is important to be aware of these factors influencing intensity of competition, as it may influence the decision of entering a market or staying away of it.
+The intensity of rivalry between existing competitors in a market or industry depends on several factors.
+It is important to be aware of these factors influencing the intensity of competition, as it may influence the decision of entering a market or staying away from it.

 Relevance of the Factors influencing Intensity of Competition